Profile information Member settings

 Protected areas

-Certain areas of land (eg Areas of Outstanding National Beauty, National Parks, and Special Protection Areas) are ‘designated’ or ‘protectedareas.
+Certain areas of land (eg Areas of Outstanding National Beauty, National Parks, and Special Protection Areas) are ‘designated’ or ‘protected’ areas.
 This means they’re protected by laws and/or councils and organisations (eg Natural England).
-If you want to operate your tourism business in a protected area, you must check if there are any restrictions that may prevent you from doing certain activities in the area.
+If you want to operate your tourism business in a protected area, you must check whether there are any restrictions preventing you from doing certain activities in the area.
 You may need permission from the area’s local council to open a business in the area.
 You may also need to carry out surveys or assessments, such as an Environmental Impact Assessment (EIA).

 Listed buildings